Where do we ship?

 What program should I use after Level E (Grade 4)?

 After RightStart Level E is RightStart Mathematics; A Hands-On Geometric Approach.
 The E to G Add On Kit will add onto your current materials.
-The Starter Kit Geometric Approach is an additional $5.00 which will give you a second drawing board materials (which is a great deal if you have younger ones still in C, D, or E).
+Or, The Starter Kit Geometric Approach is $5.00 more than the Add On Kit and you will get a second drawing board set (which is a great deal if you have younger ones still in C, D, or E).

 We recommend implementing VideoText Interactive Algebra Module A about half way through the Geometric Approach, doing about a lesson a week.
 You may purchase this individually or include in the Deluxe Starter Kit G and save a bit.